 - Aquatic inflatables

-- Bounce houses and land inflatables
+- Bounce houses

+- Land inflatables

 - Bubble soccer

 - Log rolling (with synthetic logs)

 - Amusement/theme parks with inflatables

+- \Daisies may not participate in aquatic inflatables.

-- \Daisies cannot participate in aquatic bounce houses.
+- \Daisies and Brownies may not participate in aquatic climbing walls.

-- \Aquatic climbing walls are not permitted for Daisies and Brownies.

 - \Daisies may only participate in bounce houses that are specific for their age, height, and/or weight.

-\Bubble soccer is not permitted for Daisies and Brownies.
+- \Daisies and Brownies may not participate in bubble soccer.